wely/DevCamp/HOL/java/azuread-office365/README.md

-1. The Spring security features can be rather complex, however we are going to take a simplistic route with this example.
-We are going to create two security filters, one for requesting Azure AD Authentication, and the other to process the Azure AD response.
+1. We are going to take a simplistic route for the security features for this example.
+We are going to create two security filters, one for requesting Azure
+AD Authentication, and the other to process the Azure AD response.
 These filters work in conjunction with Spring security to allow flexible security requirements for pages in the application.